ploogins/PowercordThemeDownloader/README.md

-# PluginDownloader
+# ThemeDownloader

-This plugin lets you install a plugin from a URL, and adds a button to download the plugin
+This plugin lets you install a theme from a URL, and adds a button to download the theme